-In order to have the flower heads weighed, pupils (or staff) will be required to take their sunflower heads to Abbey Pumping Station between October 1st and October 31st 2019.

-The weights will be record by the museum staff and the winning school will be notified after the October break.
+In order to have the flower heads weighed, pupils (or staff) will be required to weigh their sunflower heads and send photographic evidence to growyourowngrub@leicester.gov.uk between 1 October and 31 October 2023.
+The winning school will be notified after the October break.